hanjingo/doc/interview.md

 #### What's the difference between `override` and `final`?

-`override` tells the compiler this function is meant to override a base virtual function (catches signature errors). `fina` prevents further overriding in derived classes.
+`override` tells the compiler this function is meant to override a base virtual function (catches signature errors). `final` prevents further overriding in derived classes.

 For more info, see: [C++ Features#override](LANG/C++/feature.md), [C++ Features#final](LANG/C++/feature.md)